Other University Symbols

 Nittany Lion Mascot Caricatures

 Nittany Lion Mascot (“Mascot”) caricatures are available for use by Penn State faculty, staff, and students to represent Penn State pride and spirit.
 The Nittany Lion Mascot artwork conveys the same traits that our live mascot is famous for such as friendliness, energy, and stellar sportsmanship.
 Likewise, the Nittany Lion Mascot caricatures must represent Penn State in a positive manner in all use instances.
 The Mascot caricatures may only be used as decorative artwork in connection with University communications.
 Penn State faculty and staff may use the artwork in accordance with the University’s Code of Responsible Conduct.
-Recognized Student Organizations may also use the artwork for their organization’s communications in accordance with the University’s student Code of Conduct
+Recognized Student Organizations may also use the artwork for their organization’s communications in accordance with the University’s Student Code of Conduct

 Any use of the Nittany Lion Caricature artwork must adhere to the following standards: